A proud member of

 Computing prepares pupils to participate in a rapidly changing world in which work and other activities are increasingly transformed by access to varied and developing technology.
 Pupils use ICT tools to find, explore, analyse, program, exchange and present information responsibly, creatively and with discrimination.
 They learn how to employ ICT to enable rapid access to ideas and experiences from a wide range of people, communities and cultures.
 Increased capability in the use of ICT promotes initiative and independent learning, with pupils being able to make informed judgements about when and where to use ICT to best effect, and to consider its implications for home and work both now and in the future.
 Our aim is to develop in each our pupils the skills necessary for them to be able to use all aspects of Information and Communication technology confidently, safely and effectively, equipping them to participate in a rapidly-changing world where work and leisure activities are increasingly transformed by the use of technology.
 We also aim to enrich their learning and improve their communicating skills; skills which are essential for the technological world they live in.

 Music could be described as the most universal of all the arts.
 At West End Academy, we believe that it is a powerful, unique form of communication that can change the way our pupils think, feel and act.
 It brings together intellect and feeling, and enables personal expression, reflection and emotional development.
 Music is an integral part of culture, past and present, helping children to understand themselves, relate to others and forge important links between home, school and the wider world.
 We offer all the children in Year 3 the chance to learn how to play an instrument.
 We allow the children the chance to take up and learn how to play another instrument in Year 5 as we believe it is vitally important to give these opportunities to our children.
+To read the school’s music development plan, click here.

 We believe that the learning of a foreign language provides a valuable educational, social and cultural experience for our pupils.
 It helps them to develop communication skills including key skills of speaking and listening, and extends their knowledge of how language works; skills that they will be able access in the future, to learn new languages or to improve their competence in an existing language.
 Learning another language gives children a new perspective on the world, encouraging them to understand their own cultures and those of others.
 It prepares pupils to participate in a rapidly changing world in which work and other activities are often carried out in languages other than English.
 The choice of which language to teach is secondary to the lifelong language learning skills that the pupils will be encouraged to develop.
 Increased capability in the use of French, taught at the academy from Year 1, promotes initiative, confidence and independent learning and encourages diversity within society.

 Religious education provokes challenging questions about the ultimate meaning and purpose of life, beliefs about God, the self and the nature of reality, issues of right and wrong and what it means to be human.
 It develops pupils‚ knowledge and understanding of Christianity, other principal religions, other religious traditions and other world views that offer answers to questions such as these.
 It offers opportunities for personal reflection and spiritual development.
 It enhances pupils‚ awareness and understanding of religions and beliefs, teachings, practices and forms of expression, as well as of the influence of religion on individuals, families, communities and cultures.
+Parents and carers have the right to withdraw their child from all or part of religious education lessons.
+In order to do this, please speak to a member of the school’s senior leadership team.

 If you would like to find out more about the curriculum, please speak to your class teacher.